1. The title of the manuscript

 This is the final part containing conclusions and advices.
 The conclusions will be the answers of the hypothesis, the research purposes and the research discoveries.
 The conclusions should not contain only the repetition of the results and discussions.
 It should be the summary of the research results as the author expects in the research purposes or the hypothesis.
 The advices contain suggestions associated with further ideas from the research.

 All the references that used in the article must be listed in this part.
 In this part, all the used references must be taken from primary sources (scientific journals and the least number is 80% from all the references) that published in the last ten years.
 Each article should has at least ten references.
 References should be numbered and the numbering in order of appearance in the text.
 When referring to a references in document text, write the references number in square brackets, eg: .
 All the served data or quotes in the article taken from the other author articles should attach the reference sources.
 The references should use a reference application management such as Mendeley, End Note, or Zotero.
-The writing format that used in Scientific Journal of informatics, SJI follows the format applied by APA (American Psychological Association).
+The writing format that used in Journal of Soft Computing Exploration, JNOMT follows the format applied by IEEE ( Institute for Electrical and Electronics Engineers).